 Because a couple of hours later, he woke up and cried “I need a bucket” before being sick all over himself and our bed, poor little boy 🙁

 I called for Ian, who had had to migrate into B’s bed as usual, and between us, we cleaned up the poor little boy and the bedding as best we could.

 After we’d settled back down to bed, I couldn’t get back to sleep as I was wired and ready to grab the bucket (which was now firmly within reach by the side of the bed) at a nano-second’s notice!

 But he fell back asleep, slept the rest of the night uneventfully and was totally fine the next morning 🙂

-Which was a relief as I didn’t want him being ill whilst we had few facilities and resources to care for him, plus our visit to Caroline and Danny’s would have to be postponed if he was poorly.
+Which was a relief as I didn’t want him being ill whilst we had few facilities and resources to care for him, plus our visit to C and D’s would have to be postponed if he was poorly.

-We had breakfast then went for a short walk down the road and over the stream trying to find where Dave had told us HIS house was, whilst we waited for Caroline and Danny to arrive and pick us up.
+We had breakfast then went for a short walk down the road and over the stream trying to find where D had told us HIS house was, whilst we waited for C and D to arrive and pick us up.